- Supported Environments

 - Ensure a fast and reliable connection from the Mimecast Synchronization Engine site to the target data source (e.g. Office 365, Exchange, File Servers, SQL Server, Active Directory, etc.).

 The following must be considered with file archiving:

 - The Mimecast Synchronization Engine should ideally be installed on same LAN as the file servers hosting the files being archived.
 Failure to do so may result in degradation in performance.

 The Mimecast Synchronization Engine should ideally be installed on same LAN as the SQL servers hosting the Lync archive database you wish to archive.
 Failure to do so may result in a degradation in performance.

 The Windows Service account that the Mimecast Synchronization Engine service runs under currently requires the English locale.
 For this reason, we recommend that you install the MSE on a server system set up via the US English installer media, and to configure the server to use the English time format settings.

 The following group types are supported by the Mimecast Synchronization Engine:

-- Distribution (These must not be hidden from the Global Address List).
+- Distribution, but they must not be hidden from the Global Address List.

 The following methods of grouping users are unsupported by the Mimecast Synchronization Engine: